KTZgraph/sarenka/documentation/_build/html/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to sarenka's documentation!
+SARENKA
 ===================================

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 14
-   :caption: Sarenka documentation:
+   :caption: Dokumentacja aplikacji:

-   common/common
+   backend/common
+   backend/api_searcher
+   backend/api_tools
+   backend/api_vulnerabilities
+   backend/reports